discdiver/pachy-vid/FAQ.md

 ### Minikube isn't cooperating when I try to start it, what should I do?

 minikube v.0.31.0 doesn't work well with virtualbox.
 Fixes are forthcoming by the Kubernetes team.
 For now, if using VirtualBox with minikube we recommend you install minikube v0.30.0.
-From [minikube](https://github.com/kubernetes/minikube/releases):
+Instructions from [minikube](https://github.com/kubernetes/minikube/releases):

 On Mac OsX: